michami/MBR/README.md

 On a "Finish Progress Roll", you add your current progress to the dice instead of a stat or background.
 If you fail the roll, you subtract the difference from your progress.
 For example, if you have **5** progress, and you roll a **3**, for a total of **8**, then you fail the roll and subtract **2** (**10** - **8**) from your progress, bringing it down to **3**.
 If you fail a roll, you need to make at least **1** more point towards your progress before you can make another progress roll.

+It is possible that the progress will end before a "Finish Progress Roll."
+For example, if an enemy runs away, the progress simply ends.
+If the enemy attacks again from an ambush, the progress would continue from the same value.

 You cannot use **luck** on a progress roll, though a failed roll will give a **luck** token.

 ## Clocks